-- "identification officer" means a police officer of the rank of Inspector or above who is not involved in the investigation and who shall be responsible for an identification procedure; - "identification procedure" means a method or system of ascertaining or determining the identity of a suspect for the purposes of an investigation as specified in section 12E (1)(a) to (e); - "interview" means the interrogation by a police officer of, or the taking of a statement or confession by a police officer, from a person suspected of, or charged with, committing an offence; - "interviewee", in relation to an interview, means a person who is suspected of, or is charged with, committing an offence; - "interviewing officer" means a police officer who is conducting an interview: - "investigation" means a criminal investigation; - "investigating officer" means a police officer involved in a criminal investigation;
+- "identification officer " means a police officer of the rank of Inspector or above who is not involved in the investigation and who shall be responsible for an identification procedure; - "identification procedure" means a method or system of ascertaining or determining the identity of a suspect for the purposes of an investigation as specified in section 12E(1)(a) to (f); - "interview" means the interrogation by a police officer, or the taking of a statement or confession by a police officer, from a person suspected of, or charged with, committing an offence; - "interviewee", in relation to an interview, means a person who is suspected of, or is charged with, committing an offence; - "interviewing officer" means a police officer who is conducting an interview; - "investigation" means a criminal investigation; - "investigating officer" means a police officer involved in a criminal investigation;

-"master copy" means the video or audio recording of an interview which is labelled as the master copy pursuant to section 12U(1)(b)(i);

-"Minister" means the Minister to whom responsibility for national security is assigned;

-"mental disorder" has the meaning assigned to it under section 2(1) of the Mental Health Act;

-"police officer" has the meaning assigned to it under section 3 of the Police Service Act and includes a member of the Special Reserve Police established under the

-Special Reserve Police Act;

-"Police Service" has the meaning assigned to it under section 3 of the Police Service Act:

-"recording medium" includes any removable, physical video recording medium, audio recording medium or any other recording medium such as magnetic tape, optical disk or solid state memory card which can be played, or copied;

-"Register" means the Register of Interviews established under section 12R(1);

-"representative", in relation to a person, means-

-(a) his Attorney-at-law;
+No. 1 Evidence 2021 "master copy" means the vide recording of an intervi is labelled as the ma pursuant to section 12U iew which aster copy "Minister" means the M whom responsibility fo security is assigned; Chap.
+28:02 "mental disorder" has the assigned to it under sect the Mental Health Act; Chap.
+15:01 Chap.
+15:03 assigned to it under se the Police Service Act an a member of the Specia Police established lice officer" has the meaning assigned to it under section 3 of the Police Service Act and includes a member of the Special Reserve Police established under the Special Reserve Police Act; "Police Service" has the assigned to it under se the Police Service Act; "recording medium" incl removable, physical recording medium, recording medium or recording medium magnetic tape, optica solid state memory ca can be played, or copied l video audio any other such as l disk or ard which "Register" means the Re Interviews establishe section 12R(1); 0 "representative", in relat person, means- ion to a (a) his Attorney- at-law;

-- (b) in the case of a child, his parent or guardian, a person with responsibility for the child or an appropriate adult; or - (c) any other person nominated by the person; - "special measure direction" means a direction issued by the Court under section 12AA; - "suspect" means a person whom a police officer, with reasonable cause, suspects has committed an offence, but who is not yet charged with the offence or offences under investigation; - "video link" means a technological arrangement whereby a witness, without being physically present in the place where the proceedings are conducted, is able to see and hear and be seen and be heard by the following persons: - (a) the Judge, Master or Magistrate; - (b) the parties to the proceedings; - (c) the Attorney-at-law acting in the proceedings; - (d) the jury where there is one; - (e) any Court Interpreter or other person appointed to assist; or
+(b) in the case of a child, his parent or guardian, a person with responsibility for the child or an appropriate adult; or

+- (c) any other person nominated by the person; - "special measure direction" means a direction issued by the Court under section 12Z; - "suspect" means a person whom a police officer, with reasonable cause, suspects has committed an offence, but who is not yet charged with the offence or offences under investigation; - "video link" means a technological arrangement whereby a witness, without being physically present in the place where the proceedings are conducted, is able to see and hear and be seen and be heard by the following persons: - (a) the Judge, Master or Magistrate; - (b) the parties to the proceedings; - (c) the Attorney-at-law acting in the proceed-ings; - (d) the jury where there is one; - (e) any Court Interpreter or other person appointed to assist; or

-- (f) any other person who may be required to assist the Court in the conduct of its proceeding; - "video recording" means any recording on any medium from which a moving image may by any means be produced or transmitted, whether or not accompanied by a sound track; - "working copy" means a copy of a video or audio recording of an interview which is labeled as a working copy, pursuant to section 12U (1)(b)(ii).
+(f) any other person who may be required to assist the Court in the conduct of its proceeding;

+"video recording" means any recording on any medium from which a moving image may by any means be produced or transmitted, whether or not accompanied by a sound track;

+"working copy" means a copy of a video or audio recording of an interview which is labeled as a working copy, pursuant to section 12U(1)(b)(ii).

-Division 2 Identification Procedures
+Identification Procedures